SasView/documents/Sasview Roadmap.md

 * Begin work on advanced model fitting tutorial
 * Begin work on writing custom models tutorial
 * Create first in series of video tutorials
+* Begin work on tutorials (written and video) for scripting
 * Begin work to integrate McSAS and FFSAS
 * Begin work on inclusion of PRISM[^9] functionality
-* Begin work on separating out a generic dataloader package
+* Continue work on separating out a generic dataloader package
 * Complete SasView paper
 * Continue work to expand the size and diversity of the contributor commmunity
 * Begin adding other algorithms to the generic scattering calculator such as SPONGE, McSim, Golden Vector approach etc.